Scratch2033YT/DDos-Sop/README.md

 Thanks for downloading!
 THE APP IS 100% SAFE AND I TRIED IT,
 THE SCRIPT IS 100% SAFE AND IF YOU GET DDOSED DON'T CONTACT ME.
+ONLY FOR EDUCATIONAL PURPOSSES ONLY.
+DO NOT DDOS INNOCENT PEOPLE!

 # POWERED BY CHATGPT 4 (Free, Poe.com)